 Fly fishing Laurel Hill Creek in Pennsylvania

-Laurel Hill Creek is a 38 mile long tributary of the Youghiogheny River in southwestern Pennsylvania.
-The stream drains the east slope of Laurel Hill in Laurel Highlands, flowing into the town of Confluence, before joining Casselman River.
+Laurel Hill Creek is a 38-mile-long tributary of the Youghiogheny River in southwestern Pennsylvania.
+The stream drains the east slope of Laurel Hill in Laurel Highlands, flowing into the town of Confluence before joining Casselman River.
 Casselman then flows into the Youghiogheny River.
-The Creek boasts three bridges that contribute to the picturesque scenery: Barronvale Bridge, King’s Bridge, and Lower Humbert Covered Bridge.
+The Creek boasts three bridges contributing to the picturesque scenery: Barronvale Bridge, King’s Bridge, and Lower Humbert Covered Bridge.

-At Laurel Hill Creek, you’ll see stocked rainbow trout, along with brown and brook trout, both stocked and wild.
-This is generally a slow moving Creek.
-Below Humbert, the stream becomes wider and faster, as the tributaries increase the speed of flow.
+At the Creek, you’ll see stocked rainbow trout and brown and brook trout, both stocked and wild.
+This is generally a slow-moving Creek.
+Below Humbert, the stream becomes wider and faster as the tributaries increase the flow speed.

 Laurel Hill Creek Map and Fishing Access Sites